bobbramillan/bobbramillan/README.md

 ## 💫 About Me:
 * I am a pianist 🎹 & hooper 🏀.
 * I also build PC's for fun, current build: AMD's 5700G with 32GB DDR4 on a MSI Tomahawk
-* My favourite teams are: NY Giants 🏈 & the Knicks 🏀 & Lando Norris fan
+* My favourite teams are: NY Red Bulls ⚽ & the Knicks 🏀 (I also am a staunch Liverpool fan)

 ## 🚀 What I'm Up To
 🤖 Building a Machine Learning project with scikit-learn and nba_api